wahleeee/IT-portfolio/README.md

 # Cyber Portfolio

-This is where I host my cybersecurity projects — hands-on labs, write-ups, and tools I build as I work toward a SOC analyst role.
+This is where I host my cybersecurity projects - hands-on labs, write-ups, and tools I build as I work toward a SOC/cyber analyst role.

 Each project lives in its own folder with its own documentation.
 New work is added here over time.

 ## About

-IT professional aspiring SOC/cytber analyst, focused on detection engineering, SIEM, network security, and endpoint management.
+IT professional aspiring SOC/cyber analyst, focused on detection engineering, SIEM, network security, and endpoint management.

 **Certifications:** B.S.
 Cybersecurity · Security+ · AZ-104 · AZ-900 · SC-200 (in progress)